Welcoming the World at Holliston School!

 Holliston Fundraising Committee

 The Holliston Fundraising Committee is a volunteer group responsible for organizing, promoting and conducting fundraising activities in support of the students and the school.
 Fundraising targets are developed in advance by the committee, in collaboration with school administration, and will have specific goals, objectives and accountability measures.
-Parents with interest in helping students through fundraising are invited to speak to Mr. Gilmour.
+Parents with interest in helping students through fundraising are invited to speak to Mr. Braybrook.